Emma Paterson: Life

 Emma Anne Smith was born in London on 5 April 1848, the daughter of Henry Smith (died 1864), headmaster of a school in St George Hanover Square, and his wife Emma Dockerill.

 In 1867 she became assistant secretary of the Working Men's Club and Institute Union, gaining trade union experience.
 In February 1872 she started working for the National Society for Women's Suffrage as their secretary.
 She resigned the post in 1873, when she married Thomas Paterson (1835–1882), a Scottish cabinet-maker and wood-carver active in the Working Men's Club and Institute Union, who had organized the Workmen's International Exhibition at the Agricultural Hall in 1870.
 The couple spent a long honeymoon in the United States.

-In 1874 Paterson founded the Women's Protective and Provident League, aimed at creating trade unions in all trades branded by working women.
-The scheme was suggested by the Female Umbrella Makers' Union of New York.
+In 1874 Paterson founded the Women's Protective and Provident League, after observing local New York organizations managed by women, including the Female Umbrella Makers' Union of New York, and the Women's Typographical Union.
+The organization aimed at creating trade unions in all trades branded by working women.
 Paterson was honorary secretary and organizer of the Women's League until her death.
 Members of the Women's League included Helena Shearer.
 The members were largely upper-middle-class men and women interested in social reform, who wanted to educate women in trade unionism and fund the establishment of trade unions.
 With this group she helped organize a strike in Dewsbury of weavers.

 At Paterson's suggestion, a similar organization was established in Bristol, called the National Union of Working Women.

 Paterson put emphasis on the importance of women in the labour movement and her league was initially aimed at establishing women-only unions.
 This was in part due to the resistance of some of the more traditional trade unions, some of whom believed that women should not work.